Is the American Staffordshire Terrier a pit bull?

 They oppose “pit bull” as an umbrella term that captures other breeds in its category.
 In their eyes, if it’s not an American Pit Bull Terrier, it is not a pit bull at all.

 American Staffordshire Terrier vs. Pit Bull Difference

-The confusion over whether a dog is an Am Staff or an American Pit Bull Terrier comes largely from the lack of clarity around terms that we have discussed throughout this article.
+The confusion over whether a dog is an Am Staff or an American Pit Bull Terrier comes mainly from the lack of clarity around terms discussed throughout this article.

-There is no breed known as the “pit bull”; rather, that is a descriptor of a group of breeds, one that includes the Am Staff, the American Pit Bull Terrier, Staffordshire Bull terrier and more.
+There is no breed known as the “pit bull”; instead, that is a descriptor of a group of breeds, including the Am Staff, the American Pit Bull Terrier, Staffordshire Bull terrier, and more.